 Unlike humans, chatbots don't need to sleep.
 If your team is unavailable, a chatbot can step in and provide references to resources to respond to questions.
 But if they can't seem to help, the bot can tell you when a human will be in touch with your available hours.
 Alternatively, if you find that your bots get a lot of complicated questions that almost always require human intervention, you can build a dedicated "off-office" bot to take over when there's no one around to answer them.
 This way, the customer is not waiting for an answer, and as soon as they are back, a member of your team can immediately respond.

 Customer service chatbots are not only using AI to answer questions.
 They also use it to learn and improve the level of service that will be provided in the future automatically.

 For example, if a chatbot is able to answer a question like "how do I add a different user?
 And "Where can I connect another user automatically?"
 It's the same thing.
 The same phrasing can be applied to your information bank automatically, so all questions are phrased in the same way.
 To provide better answers, you should train your bots.

 By training your chatbot, you will enhance its immediate responses.
 Also, you will increase the likelihood that your consumers witness a self-service fix, ensuring that no one feels lost.

 If there is an AI chatbot, why not use it?
 Clients who see chatbots on websites may be more likely to ask questions than to browse silently and remain an invisible lead.
 You have their information in your system with that first touchpoint from a customer.
-When they contact you again, your agents can use the context of the interaction to better understand their needs or to ensure that their first question has been answered correctly.
-This deep context on each customer and their journey can give you some ideas for ways to improve your chatbot’s responses.
+When they contact you again, your agents can use the context of the previous service interactions to better understand their needs or to ensure that their first question has been answered correctly.
+This deep context on each customer and their customer journey can give you some ideas for ways to improve your chatbot’s responses.